Yves Saint Laurent (designer): The YSL years

 Saint Laurent is credited with initiating in 1978 the prominently shoulder-padded styles that would characterize the 1980s.
 He then relied on a restricted set of looks based largely on big-shouldered jackets and narrow skirts and trousers that wouldn't vary much for a decade, resulting in some fashion writers bemoaning the loss of his former inventiveness and others welcoming the familiarity.
 Where in the 1960s and '70s his work had reflected the democratizing trends of the time, during the 1980s his work conformed more to the tastes of the wealthy as social inequality increased in society.
 His broad-shouldered wardrobe basics now seemed geared more to the ladies-who-lunch set than the liberated, casual young women he had been inspired by in the earlier 1970s, and his work was now often grouped with that of Givenchy, Valentino, Oscar de la Renta, and similar designers.
-He was noted in the early 1980s for his short, slim, sleek black leather skirts.
+He was noted in the early 1980s for his short, slim, sleek black leather skirts, with versions in metallic gold leather receiving raves from socialites in 1981.
 After helping bring ready-to-wear to mass acceptance earlier in his career and nearly abandoning haute couture in the early 1970s, during the 1980s, with the nouveaux riches in ascendance and demanding showpieces, he refocused on his couture lines, to the extent that observers felt that his prêt-á-porter was being neglected.
 He was one of the last designers to give up big shoulder pads at the end of the eighties.

-After a disastrous 1987 prêt-à-porter show in New York City, which featured US$100,000 jeweled casual jackets only days after the "Black Monday" stock market crash, he turned over the responsibility of the prêt-à-porter line to his assistants.
-Although the line remained popular with his fans, it was soon dismissed as "boring" by the press.
+After a show in New York City, which featured US$100,000 jeweled casual jackets only days after the "Black Monday" stock market crash in 1987, he turned over the responsibility of the prêt-à-porter line to his assistants.
 In 1993, the Yves Saint Laurent business was sold to Sanofi.
-He became increasingly reclusive, but continued to design the couture collection until 2002.
+He became increasingly reclusive, but continued to design the couture collection until he retired 2002.